 Intellectual property rights came into existence as a means of safeguarding and rewarding creativity.
 This branch of law is of particular importance to artists.
 It ensures that artists receive their rightful recognition.
-Intellectual property law also secures the artist from unauthorised utilization and reproduction of their work and also ensures their right to receive remuneration on account of their works.
+Intellectual property law also secures the artist from unauthorized utilization and reproduction of their work and also ensures their right to receive remuneration on account of their works.

 Surprisingly, the existence of intellectual property law is also perceived as a threat to art and artists by certain persons.
 This is especially true of contemporary art.
 Contemporary art is unique in the sense that contemporary art is largely based on reinvention and re-characterization.
 Understandably, this involves borrowing from existing works in order to present a fresh interpretation of the same.